patrickfrey/mewa/doc/tutorial.md

 rdw_constexpr = 0.0675		-- Minimum weight of a reduction involving a constexpr value
 rdw_load = 0.25			-- Reduction weight of loading a value
 rdw_sign = 0.125		-- Conversion of integers changing sign
-rdw_float = 0.25		-- Conversion switching floating point with integers
-rdw_bool = 0.25			-- Conversion of numeric value to boolean
-rdw_strip_r_1 = 0.25 / (1*1)	-- Reduction weight of stripping reference (fetch value) from type having 1 qualifier
+rdw_float = 0.375		-- Conversion of floating point to integers or integer to floating point rdw_bool = 0.50			-- Conversion of numeric value to boolean or boolean to numeric value rdw_strip_r_1 = 0.25 / (1*1)	-- Reduction weight of stripping reference (fetch value) from type having 1 qualifier
 rdw_strip_r_2 = 0.25 / (2*2)	-- Reduction weight of stripping reference (fetch value) from type having 2 qualifiers
 rdw_strip_r_3 = 0.25 / (3*3)	-- Reduction weight of stripping reference (fetch value) from type having 3 qualifiers
 rwd_inheritance = 0.125 / (4*4)	-- Reduction weight of class inheritance
 rwd_control = 0.125 / (4*4)	-- Reduction weight of boolean type (control true/false type <-> boolean value) conversions

-function preferWeight( flag, w1, w2) if flag then return w1 else return w2 end end -- Prefer one weight to the other function factorWeight( fac, w1) return fac * w1	end function combineWeight( w1, w2) return w1 + (w2 * 127.0 / 128.0) end -- Combining two reductions slightly less weight compared with applying both singularily
-function scalarDeductionWeight( sizeweight) return 0.125*(1.0-sizeweight) end -- Deduction weight of this element for scalar operators weightEpsilon = 1E-8		-- Epsilon used for comparing weights for equality
+weightEpsilon = 1E-8		-- Epsilon used for comparing weights for equality